 Should you get the Chase Sapphire Preferred?

-The Chase Sapphire Preferred is a solid, midrange travel rewards card that is best for people who travel and go out to restaurants – and who like cashing in rewards to cover flights and other travel expenses.
+The Chase Sapphire Preferred is a solid, mid-range travel rewards card that is best for people who travel and go out to restaurants — and who like cashing in rewards to cover flights and other travel expenses.
 It brings not only high rewards but also plenty of extra perks that make life easier.
 These include its various travel insurances as well as a complimentary DoorDash DashPass for one year (be sure to activate by Dec.
 31, 2024).

-It’s also an excellent first travel card, thanks to its high sign-up bonus, valuable rewards and flexible redemption options, all without a triple-digit annual fee.
+It’s also an excellent first travel card, thanks to its sign-up bonus, valuable rewards and flexible redemption options — all without a triple-digit annual fee.